lrbsunday/drove/doc/source/index.rst

 hand we've the ``droveio.influxdb`` plugin, which read data from internal queues and save the data into InfluxDB_ database.

-If you want to know more about how **drove** works internally, please read the manual :doc:`internals`.

 Values and Events
 -----------------